peerdavid/ComeAndGo/README.md

 The android client is a prototype to show, how an external system could access and interact with Come&Go.

 ## Documentation
-The developers of come & go used the following documentation during the development: <a href=https://github.com/peerdavid/ComeAndGo/wiki>Documentation</a>.
+The developers of Come & Go used the following documentation during the development: <a href=https://github.com/peerdavid/ComeAndGo/wiki>Documentation</a>.

 ## Team